apnadkarni/blt/doc/graph.rst

     "defcolor".

   **-hide**  *boolean*
     Indicates whether the element is displayed.
-The default is "no".
+The default is "0".

   **-label**  *labelString*
     Sets the element's label in the legend.
 If *labelString* is "", the